Installation

 pip install -e '.[test]'

-Drives CMake via scikit-build-core, compiles the pybind11 module, installs the Python package in editable mode plus test dependencies (pyscf, ase).
+Drives CMake via scikit-build-core, picks up the vendored libs from third_party/, compiles the pybind11 module, installs in editable mode plus test deps (pyscf, ase, dftd3).

 Verifying